 Now, imagine taking five pieces of bubble gum in your mouth at one time and then attempting to blow a bubble with them.
 That bubble is going to be able to withstand a lot more pressure without breaking than the single piece of bubble gum could.
 The reason it’s able to do that is that it’s more resistant to the pressure, due to the thickness provided by combining five pieces of gum into one.
 This is similar to oil with a high film strength.
 It can tolerate a lot more pressure before breaking and being squeezed out from between the two metal components.

-Film Strength in Various Types of Oils
+Strength Of Various Oil Types

 Film strengths vary in different oils.
-Some oils have ridiculously high film strengths while other oils have ridiculously low oil film strengths.
+Some oils have ridiculously high film strengths, while other oils have ridiculously low oil film strengths.
 It’s important to take each into account when choosing an oil type for your bike.

-Full synthetic oil.
 Full synthetic oils have the highest film strengths from 2000 psi to 5000 psi.
 This is because synthetic oils are chemically constructed.
 This means that certain “modifications” can be made to alter the oils’ film strength during production.

-Blend-synthetic oil.
 It follows close behind its cousin (full synthetic) in film strength, sometimes reaching the same measurements.

-Castor oil.
 Castor oil is another oil that possesses very high oil film strength measurements.
 However, the unfortunate by-product of castor is that you get some wax and sludge build-up as well.

 A good rule of thumb to take into consideration when figuring out how high the film strength measurements would be without knowing the exact number is to look at the oil’s viscosity and thickness.
-A higher viscosity and thickness translates into higher oil film strength, A lower viscosity and thinness translates into lower film strength.
+Higher viscosity and thickness translates into higher oil film strength, A lower viscosity and thinness translates into lower film strength.
 But remember, when comparing motorcycle oil to car oil, everything changes because car oil is designed to serve an entirely different purpose.

 Just like with any mechanical marvel, a dirt bike’s engine has to operate at optimal levels at all times to ensure longevity and excellent performance.
 A key component to achieving that is making sure you’re putting the best oil possible into your motor, whether it is a 2-stroke or 4-stroke.

 Oil film strength is just one of the many components of oil that can’t be overlooked when deciding on which type/brand to use on your bike.
-It is decisions like these that can make all the difference when its time for a rebuild, because replacing you whole dirt bike engine is a lot more expensive than a routine rebuild.
+It is decisions like these that can make all the difference when its time for a rebuild, because replacing your whole dirt bike engine is a lot more expensive than a routine rebuild.

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!